valkey-io/valkey-doc/commands/acl-setuser.md

 ### Command rules

 * `~<pattern>`: Adds the specified key pattern (glob style pattern, like in the `KEYS` command), to the list of key patterns accessible by the user.
 This grants both read and write permissions to keys that match the pattern.
 You can add multiple key patterns to the same user.
 Example: `~objects:*`
-* `%R~<pattern>`: (Available in Redis 7.0 and later) Adds the specified read key pattern.
+* `%R~<pattern>`: Adds the specified read key pattern.
 This behaves similar to the regular key pattern but only grants permission to read from keys that match the given pattern.
 See [key permissions](/topics/acl#key-permissions) for more information.
-* `%W~<pattern>`: (Available in Redis 7.0 and later) Adds the specified write key pattern.
+* `%W~<pattern>`: Adds the specified write key pattern.
 This behaves similar to the regular key pattern but only grants permission to write to keys that match the given pattern.
 See [key permissions](/topics/acl#key-permissions) for more information.
-* `%RW~<pattern>`: (Available in Redis 7.0 and later) Alias for `~<pattern>`.
+* `%RW~<pattern>`: Alias for `~<pattern>`.
 * `allkeys`: Alias for `~*`, it allows the user to access all the keys.
 * `resetkeys`: Removes all the key patterns from the list of key patterns the user can access.
-* `&<pattern>`: (Available in Redis 6.2 and later) Adds the specified glob style pattern to the list of Pub/Sub channel patterns accessible by the user.
+* `&<pattern>`: Adds the specified glob style pattern to the list of Pub/Sub channel patterns accessible by the user.
 You can add multiple channel patterns to the same user.
 Example: `&chatroom:*`
 * `allchannels`: Alias for `&*`, it allows the user to access all Pub/Sub channels.
 * `resetchannels`: Removes all channel patterns from the list of Pub/Sub channel patterns the user can access.
 * `+<command>`: Adds the command to the list of commands the user can call.
 Can be used with `|` for allowing subcommands (e.g "+config|get").
 * `+@<category>`: Adds all the commands in the specified category to the list of commands the user is able to execute.
 Example: `+@string` (adds all the string commands).
 For a list of categories, check the `ACL CAT` command.
 * `+<command>|first-arg`: Allows a specific first argument of an otherwise disabled command.
 It is only supported on commands with no sub-commands, and is not allowed as negative form like -SELECT|1, only additive starting with "+".
 This feature is deprecated and may be removed in the future.
 * `allcommands`: Alias of `+@all`.
 Adds all the commands there are in the server, including *future commands* loaded via module, to be executed by this user.
 * `-<command>`: Remove the command to the list of commands the user can call.
-Starting Redis 7.0, it can be used with `|` for blocking subcommands (e.g., "-config|set").
+It can be used with `|` for blocking subcommands (e.g., "-config|set").
 * `-@<category>`: Like `+@<category>` but removes all the commands in the category instead of adding them.
 * `nocommands`: Alias for `-@all`.
 Removes all the commands, and the user is no longer able to execute anything.